civilKaos82/sql-voting-results-modifying-data-challenge/README.md

 # SQL Queries: Insert, Update, and Delete

 ## Summary
 In our work with the  SQL Tutor and previous challenges, we've had some practice reading data from a database.
-In other words, we've written a lot of select statements.
+In other words, we've written a lot of SELECT statements.
 Now we're going to get some practice modifying the data in a database:  creating, updating, and deleting records.

+*Note:*  When discussing database functions, programmers often refer to CRUD operations: *Create*, *Read*, *Update* and *Delete*.
+The SELECT commands we've been practicing correspond to the R, read.
+This challenge focuses on the C, U, and D.

 ## Releases
 ### Pre-release:  Review the Schema
 We'll be working with the `voting_results.db` SQLite database.
-Take a look at the database's schema, so we know which tables exist in the database, which fields are on those tables, and how the tables relate to each other.
+Take a look at the database's schema (`.schema`), so we know which tables exist in the database, which fields are on those tables, and how the tables relate to each other.

 ### Release 0:  Inserting Records into the Database